 How much does a Wealth Management Advisor make?

-A Wealth Management Advisor helps people manage their money and investments.
+A Wealth Management Advisor helps people plan and manage their finances.
 This job can be very rewarding.
-The average yearly salary for a Wealth Management Advisor is $103,394.
-This means that most advisors earn between $47,520 and $194,138 each year.
-The salary can vary depending on experience and location.
+The average yearly salary for a Wealth Management Advisor is around $102,540.
+This means that many people in this field earn a good living.

 What are the highest paying cities for a Wealth Management Advisor?